Historical fiction: United States

 American Nobel laureate William Faulkner's novel Absalom, Absalom!
 (1936) is set before, during and after the American Civil War.
 Kenneth Roberts wrote several books set around the events of the American Revolution, of which Northwest Passage (1937), Oliver Wiswell (1940) and Lydia Bailey (1947) all became best-sellers in the 1930s and 1940s.
 The following American authors have also written historical novels in the 20th century: Gore Vidal, John Barth, Norman Mailer, E. L. Doctorow and William Kennedy.
 Thomas Pynchon's historical novel Mason & Dixon (1997) tells the story of the two English surveyors, Charles Mason and Jeremiah Dixon, who were charged with marking the boundary between Pennsylvania and Maryland in the 18th century.
-More recently there have been works such as Neal Stephenson's Baroque Cycle.
+More recently there have been works such as Neal Stephenson's Baroque Cycle, and Grant Maierhofer's Traumnovelle, which imagines the life of Anatoli Bugorski, around the incident wherein he unwittingly stuck his head inside of a particle accelerator in 1978.

 Italy

-In Italy, the tradition of historical fiction has flourished in the modern age, the nineteenth century in particular having caught writers’ interests.
+In Italy, the tradition of historical fiction has flourished in the modern age, the nineteenth century in particular having caught writers' interests.
 Southern Italian novelists like Giuseppe Tomasi di Lampedusa (The Leopard), Francesco Iovine (Lady Ava), Carlo Alianello (The Heritage of the Prioress) and more recently Andrea Camilleri (The Preston Brewer) retold the events of the Italian Unification, at times overturning its traditionally heroic and progressive image.
 The conservative Riccardo Bacchelli in The Devil at the Long Point and the communist Vasco Pratolini in Metello described, from ideologically opposite points of view, the birth of Italian Socialism.
 Bacchelli also wrote The Mill on the Po, a patchwork saga of a family of millers from the time of Napoleon to the First World War, one of the most epic novels of the last century.

 In 1980, Umberto Eco achieved international success with The Name of the Rose, a novel set in an Italian abbey in 1327 readable as a historical mystery, as an allegory of Italy during the Years of Lead, and as an erudite joke.
-Eco’s work, like Manzoni's preceding it, relaunched Italian interest in historical fiction.
+Eco's work, like Manzoni's preceding it, relaunched Italian interest in historical fiction.
 Many novelists who till then had preferred the contemporary novel tried their hand at stories set in previous centuries.
 Among them were Fulvio Tomizza (The Evil Coming from North, about the Reformation), Dacia Maraini (The Silent Duchess, about the female condition in the eighteenth century), Sebastiano Vassalli (The Chimera, about a witch hunt), Ernesto Ferrero (N) and Valerio Manfredi (The Last Legion).